 PELL GRANT - The Federal Pell Grant Program provides need-based grants to low-income undergraduate and certain postbaccalaureate students to promote access to postsecondary education.
 See more at: www2.ed.gov/programs/fpg/index.html

 PERSISTENCE RATE - A measure of the rate at which students persist in any educational program at any institution from one year to the next, expressed as a percentage.
 HSU does not currently report a persistence rate; however, the Voluntary System of Accountability’s College Portrait tracks a reports this data for one cohort at a time.
 For more information, see http://www.collegeportraits.org/CA/HSU/undergrad_success.

-RACE - Humboldt State University and the California State University Chancellor's Office uses the Integrated Postsecondary Education Data System (IPEDS) definition for race and ethnicity based on the 1997 Office of Management and Budget (OMB) definition.
-Categories developed in 1997 by the OMB that are used to describe groups to which individuals belong, identify with, or belong in the eyes of the community.
+RACE - Humboldt State University and the California State University Chancellor's Office use the Integrated Postsecondary Education Data System (IPEDS) categories developed in 1997 by the Office of Management and Budget (OMB) that are used to describe groups to which individuals belong, identify with, or belong in the eyes of the community.
 The categories do not denote scientific definitions of anthropological origins.
-See more at: http://nces.ed.gov/ipeds/reic/definitions.asp
+The designations are used to categorize U.S. citizens, resident aliens, and other eligible non-citizens.
+See more at: https://surveys.nces.ed.gov/ipeds/VisGlossaryAll.aspx

 See the 1997 report on Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity for more information on the minimum categories for data on race and ethnicity for Federal statistics, program administrative reporting, and civil rights compliance reporting.